shw3512/shw3512.github.io/proj/cysec-g30.md

 1. On your way home from work, school, the library, etc., you find a USB flash drive on which is written the tiny message, "If found, please mail to address in README file."
 What do you do?

 (!!!)
 Additional scenarios, time permitting

+## References

+1. Grubb, S. (2021).
+How Cybersecurity Really Works: A Hands-On Guide for Total Beginners.
+United States: No Starch Press.
+    - ISBN-13 978-1-7185-0128-7